-If the other party (counterparty) to a (reverse) repurchase agreement transaction or securities lending transaction should default, the Fund might suffer a loss to the extent that the proceeds from the sale of the collateral held by the Fund in connection with the securities lending or (reverse) repurchase agreement transaction are less than the securities provided.
-In addition, the Fund may also suffer losses as a result of bankruptcy or similar proceedings against the counterparty of securities lending or the repurchase agreement transaction or any other type of non-performance of the return of the securities, e.g., loss of interest or loss of the respective securities, as well as default and enforcement costs in relation to the securities lending or repurchase agreement transaction.
-The use of such techniques may have a significant effect, either negative or positive, on the Fund's net asset value (NAV) although it is expected that the use of repurchase agreement transactions, reverse repurchase agreement transactions and securities lending will generally not have a material negative impact on the Fund's performance.
+If the other party (counterparty) to a (reverse) repurchase agreement transaction should default, the Fund might suffer a loss to the extent that the proceeds from the sale of the collateral held by the Fund in connection with the (reverse) repurchase agreement transaction are less than the securities provided.
+In addition, the Fund may also suffer losses as a result of bankruptcy or similar proceedings against the counterparty of the repurchase agreement transaction or any other type of non-performance of the return of the securities, e.g., loss of interest or loss of the respective securities, as well as default and enforcement costs in relation to the repurchase agreement transaction.
+The use of such techniques may have a significant effect, either negative or positive, on the Fund's net asset value (NAV) although it is expected that the use of repurchase agreement transactions and reverse repurchase agreement transactions will generally not have a material negative impact on the Fund's performance.